biozal/interview-memory-game-java/readme.md

 }
 ```

 The sample data is provided in the same directory as the code.
-It should be read into the program from the disk and serialized into POJO GameData and Guess, which are provided in the sample repository.
+It should be read into the program from the disk and serialized into POJO classes you create called GameData and Guess.

 The file names are:
  - sample-data1.json